Achieving peak performance in a military running program requires dedication, discipline, and a well-structured plan.

 - Test flexibility and mobility through exercises like the sit-and-reach or specific stretching routines to identify areas needing improvement.

 - Use gym tools or consult with a fitness professional to measure body composition, muscle strength, and endurance.
-Document these results for progress tracking over a 12-week period.
+Document these results for progress tracking over 12 weeks.

 Setting Realistic Goals